Oklahoma drops some claims against opioid manufacturers

 Attorney General Mike Hunter's office filed a motion that dismisses claims of fraud and deceit, unjust enrichment and violations of the state's Medicaid laws against about a dozen drugmakers.
-Hunter's office said in a statement that dismissing those claims does not reduce the amount of damages the state is seeking.
+Hunter said dismissing those claims does not reduce the amount of damages the state is seeking.

-Hunter will continue to pursue allegations that the drugmakers created a public nuisance, which Hunter's office said is the most important allegation against the drugmakers.
+Hunter's office will continue to pursue allegations that the drugmakers created a public nuisance, which he says is the most important allegation against the drugmakers.

-"The team and I remain laser focused on the goal we set since filing this lawsuit: holding those responsible for creating this crisis accountable and bring an end to the opioid epidemic in Oklahoma," Hunter said.
+"We're going to be ready for trial, and we're going to hold these defendants responsible for the damage they've done to the state and its citizens," Hunter said.

 Sabrina Strong, an attorney for Johnson & Johnson and its subsidiaries, which are among the companies being sued, said in a statement that dismissal of the claims shows they were groundless.